-There tend to be certain triggers that heighten my awareness of just how susceptible I am to the attacks academia can unwittingly launch, and indeed how much of this vulnerability is actually due to how I've internalised the attacking forces so that the most trivial external stimulus can set off all that inner artillery.
+There are certain kinds of trigger that tend to heighten my awareness of just how susceptible I am to the attacks academia can unwittingly launch.
+Indeed, they make me aware, too, how much of this vulnerability is actually due to how I've internalised the attacking forces so that the most trivial external stimulus can set off all that inner artillery.

-Firstly, there was classic anxiety thinking.
-I imagined the worst - assuming everyone else thought me stupid, thought I shouldn't be there, would remember me forever as the woman who'd messed up her question - and imagined all the awful consequences this would have: someone there would just happen to be on some future committee deciding whether to give me a job, and would remember this moment, and argue I was unworthy.
-I attributed the ‘failure' to a fundamental inadequacy in me as an academic - a lack of intelligence of the required sort - instead of to a combination of contingent factors: having had an afternoon nap before the Nietzsche seminar and woken up feeling dazed, arriving late because of said nap and feeling slightly flustered, being nervous at speaking as a modern linguist in front of a room full of philosophers, and not having thought about Nietzsche (or read anything of his) for months.
+Firstly, there was classic anxious thinking.
+I imagined the worst: I assumed everyone else thought me stupid, that they thought I shouldn't be there, that they would remember me forever as the woman who'd messed up her question.
+And I imagined all the awful consequences this would have: someone there would just happen to be on some future committee deciding whether to give me a job, and would remember this moment, and argue against all the others that I was unworthy.
+I attributed the ‘failure' to a fundamental inadequacy in me as an academic -- a lack of intelligence of the required sort -- instead of understanding it as resulting from a combination of contingent factors: having had an afternoon nap before the Nietzsche seminar and woken up feeling dazed, arriving late and slightly flustered because of said nap, being nervous at speaking as a modern linguist in front of a room full of philosophers, and not having thought about Nietzsche (or read anything of his) for months.

 Then there was a lack of self-esteem manifesting itself in far too great a preoccupation with what others think of me (or what I think they think of me): if these people see in me an intellectual fraud, that is what I must be.
-The reserves of personal confidence are very easily blown apart by these little incidents which (to continue the military metaphors) have happened even before I've realised I need to erect my defences against them.
-I think it's a very common, even ubiquitous, feeling for academics to labour under: that everyone else is truly intellectual, and that they alone are the fraud who hasn't yet been found out, but will be some day soon.
-This is what makes it so rare an occurrence, the conference/lecture question that descends into inarticulacy: much better not to say anything if there's the slightest danger of not being eloquent and learned.
+My reserves of personal confidence are very easily blown apart by these little incidents which (to extend the military metaphor) often happen even before I've realised I need to erect my defences against them.
+I think it's a very common feeling for academics -- perhaps especially female academics -- to labour under: the sense that everyone else is a true intellectual, and that I alone am the fraud who hasn't yet been found out, but will be some day soon.
+This prevalence of impostor syndrome is what makes the conference/lecture question that descends into inarticulacy a far rarer an occurrence than it perhaps ought to be: much better not to say anything if there's the slightest danger of not being eloquent and learned.
 Thus the myth is perpetuated that we're all clever, all on top of every argument, and that mistakes never really occur, and are not acceptable when they do.

-Partly this is because many academics love what they do, are excited by the ideas they have, and would like no other career better, but partly it's also because of the less happy consequence of this: that one comes to define oneself primarily in terms of one's intellect.
+Partly this is because many academics love what they do, are excited by the ideas they have, and would like no other career better.
+But partly it's also because of the less happy consequence of this: that one comes to define oneself primarily in terms of one's intellect.
 As the daughter of two academic parents, this is a tendency very deeply instilled in me, and very hard to uproot.
 Round the dinner table as a child, conversation was about the chemistry of global warming and the brain areas subserving visual perception as often as it was about what we did at school that day, and mistakes were usually pounced on unhesitatingly, not for the sake of being cruel, but because, I suppose, that's the only way one learns to think clearly and precisely.
-My mother in particular was also a role model for the academic who never stops - even when she was confined to bed for a year with chronic fatigue, she wrote in her head the book that became her most successful.
+My mother in particular was also a role model for the academic who never stops.
+Even when she was confined to bed for a year with chronic fatigue, she wrote in her head the book that became her most successful (The Meme Machine).
 These sorts of formative influences made intellect, and intellectual achievement, self-evidently prime values.

 Anorexia helped to confirm that nothing much else in life mattered: just intellect and its results, and complete control over food.
-Controlling food completely, which meant controlling my day completely, which meant excluding most of the things that make life rich and varied, allowed me to work extremely long hours, uninterrupted, at night, and so academic achievement became part of the illness, a way of earning food, the most important thing in life, but not really important at all, because it was merely a filler of the hours till I could eat at last.
+Controlling food completely, which meant controlling my day completely, which meant excluding most of the things that make life rich and varied, allowed me to work extremely long hours, uninterrupted, mostly at night.
+And so academic achievement became part of the illness, a way of earning food; it became the most important thing in life, but not really important at all, because it was merely a filler of the hours till I could eat at last.

 The academic environment is a difficult one in which to rid oneself of that blinkered valuing of intellect to the exclusion of all else.
-It's also been a difficult one in which to overcome physical asceticism: there is, to judge from my own experience, a preponderance of thin women (and men) in academia, and some studies have suggested (see e.g. Schwitzer et al., 1998) that eating disorders are particular problematic in academic environments.
+It's also been a difficult one in which to overcome physical asceticism: there is, to judge from my own experience, a preponderance of thin women (and men) in academia, and some studies (for example, Schwitzer et al., 1998) have raised concerns about eating disorders in academic environments.
 I wonder how much this has to do with the easily made distinction between mind and body, and all those that flow from it: dissociations between ‘life' and the ‘life of the mind', between enjoying sensuous pleasures like food and devoting oneself to intellectual pursuits.
-Of course very few people live entirely according to such distinctions - and the attempt to do so would ultimately be fatal - but there does often seem to be a need to choose between the two: to make decisions about which aspect of existence to sacrifice and which to favour.
+Of course very few people live entirely according to such distinctions -- and the attempt to do so would ultimately be fatal -- but there does often seem to be a need to choose between the two: to make decisions about which aspect of existence to sacrifice and which to favour.